 To raise your hands and push outwards is a reflex directed protection reflex.
 It can be released if we are about to fall, when something is threatening us or when we feel threatened, and the impulse to protect ourselves awakens.
 This reflex movement is weakened in some people related to stuck trauma patterns.
 Training the movement can potentially start building up a new pattern - an alternative to the stuck one.
+Sometimes the new patterns starts with a tiny lift in the wrist.
+Dosing can make the difference between a pattern being negotiated or just repeated.

-6. Work in couples.
+7. Work in couples.
 COME - STOP exercise